SemihDurmus/SDRN_03_Restaurant_App/README.md

 - When the user finds the desired city and taps on it, a new page opens showing a list of restaurants in chosen city.
 Information here comprises an image and the name of the restaurants.
 Since the API source does not offer different images, only a default graphical was used all through the app.
 - The user either scrolls or types letters to search bar to choose a restaurant.
 - When the user taps on the image of the chosen restaurent, a new page showing the detailed information of the restaurant opens.
+- User can be diverted to each restaurant's reservation URL by clicking on the "make a reservation" button.

 ## How To Use